cj-praveen/YouTube-Music-API/README.md

 # YouTube Music API
-YouTube Music API is a Python package that allows you to scrape YouTube Music search results and get information such as title, id, url, artwork, and author of the songs.
-It is useful for creating applications that interact with YouTube Music data or for analyzing YouTube Music trends.
+An unofficial YouTube Music search API

 ## Installation
-1) Python 3.7 or later is required.
+1) Python 3.9 or later is required.
 2) make sure that the latest pip version is installed in your working environment.
 ```
 pip install -U pip